mnneeltakemail2/testNeel3/neel-keeper-api/neel-keeper-api.md

 }
 ```
 ### Transaction Types
-Waves transaction can be one of 14 types (1 - is Genesis transaction):
+Neel transaction can be one of 14 types (1 - is Genesis transaction):
 ```
 TRANSACTION_TYPE_NUMBER {
    SEND_OLD = 2,